VIPL-Audio-Visual-Speech-Understanding/AVSU-VIPL/README.md

-# Lip Reading Works from VIPL AVSU
+# Collection of the works from VIPL-AVSU

 This is a collection of the works from Audio-Visual Speech Understading Group in VIPL.